0

 Symbols & Colors

-• Symbols: Silver wheel, spinning wheel, stars, moon, weaving tools
+• Symbols: Silver wheel, stars, spindle or loom, moon, castle, spiral, cauldron

 Crystals & Stones